jared10222/livid-front-end-framework/README.md

 ### Example: 3 columns on medium screen size
 ### [Example Grid](#example-grid)
 To get three columns of equal width:
+:warning: *Columns must be placed inside of a container with either a .row-mother-fucker or .row-fluid-mother-fucker class applied to it*
 ```html
 <div class="row-mother-fucker">
   <div class="md-ass-col-4">